-Also known as hay fever or pollinosis, Allergic rhinitis is a type of inflammation in the nose which occurs when the immune system overreacts to allergens in the air.
-These allergic symptoms are triggered easily by things like house dust, can be very uncomfortable, hard to endure, disruptive to daily life and can have negative effects on your quality of sleep.
+Allergic rhinitis is an inflammation in the nose which takes place when the body’s immune system overreacts to allergens in the air.
+These allergic symptoms are triggered easily by everyday things like house dust/ They can be very uncomfortable and disruptive to daily life — some patients even report negative effects on their quality of sleep.

-Allergic rhinitis is the most common type of rhinitis in the world, affecting almost 10-30% of the people in the world annually.
+Allergic rhinitis affects almost 10-30% people worldwide annually, and it is is the most common type of rhinitis.
 It is also colloquially known as “hay fever”.
-This came about due to an early misconception during the 1800s that the symptoms of allergic rhinitis was brought about “by the smell of hay in the morning”, hence the term, “hay fever”.
+This came about due to an early misconception during the 1800s that the onset of allergic rhinitis symptoms was brought about “by the smell of hay in the morning”, hence the term, “hay fever”.

-It is very common in Singapore due to the high humidity and it is believed that 20% of the population may have this condition.
-The incidence of these symptoms is higher in the pediatric population.
+Due to Singapore’s tropical climate and high humidity, allergic rhinitis is very common here.
+It is believed that 20% of the population may have this condition.
+Further, having symptoms of allergic rhinitis is higher in the paediatric group.

-Frequently, the patient is extra sensitive to airborne allergens.
-These allergens include miniscule things like house dust mites, molds, cat’s or dog’s dander or grass.
-Exposure to these allergens will trigger an allergic reaction which will cause allergy symptoms.
-This can trigger a reaction within the nose resulting in blocked nose, runny nose and sneezing.
-Fluid from the nose is often clear, unlike bacterial infections where the phlegm and nasal fluid is often coloured.
+Patients of allergic rhinitis are extra sensitive to airborne allergens, which include things like house dust mites, molds, cat’s or dog’s dander or grass.
+Exposure to these allergens will trigger an allergic reaction which can offset a reaction within the nose resulting in blocked nose, runny nose and sneezing.
+One way to identify allergic rhinitis is the colour of the fluid from the nose — the fluid is often clear, unlike bacterial infections where the phlegm and nasal fluid is often coloured.

 - dog dander

 - daisy pollen